pulumi/docs/content/blog/esc-ga-announcement/index.md

 ---
-title: "Announcing the General Availability of Pulumi ESC - Welcome to the new era of Secrets Management"
+title: "Announcing the General Availability of Pulumi ESC - Welcome to a New Era of Secrets Management"
 allow_long_title: true
 date: 2024-09-18T00:00:00-03:00
 draft: false